iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

 In the ever-evolving landscape of modern application development and deployment, managing complex infrastructures has become a critical challenge.
-Kubernetes, Helm, and Terraform are three powerful tools that work synergistic-ally to streamline the process of deploying and scaling applications in a reliable and efficient manner.
+Kubernetes, Helm, and Terraform are three powerful tools that work synergistically to streamline the process of deploying and scaling applications reliably and efficiently.

-In this article, we will explore these technologies, their individual roles, and how they complement each other to empower developers and operations teams.
+In this article, we will explore these technologies, their roles, and how they complement each other to empower developers and operations teams.

 ## Terminology

-Before we go deeper into the technologies, lets start by giving a brief overview and install them on our machine:
+Before we go deeper into the technologies, let's start by giving a brief overview and install them on our machine:

 ### Docker